George Salmon Plantation - Greenville County South Carolina SC

 Buildings

 • Original log house built in 1784 by George Salmon.
 He later enlarged the loft area to create second story.
 Later, two additions were added to transform the house into a plantation, plain style house.
 In 1984, the house was move approximately 100 feet and pivoted 90 degrees.
-At this time, the house was enlarged once again and refurbished (National Register, p.
+At this time, the house was enlarged once again and refurbished (1, p.
 2).

 More About Greenville